Danij4ne/techhealth-sql-lab/README.md

 ---

-### prompt/hybrid_sql_master_prompt.md
+### prompt/

-Defines the Hybrid SQL Master control system.
+Contains the full specification of the Hybrid SQL Master control system.

-This specification governs how business requests are generated, how SQL responses are evaluated, how difficulty progresses, and how performance is scored.
+This layer governs how business requests are generated, how SQL responses are evaluated, how difficulty progresses, and how performance is scored.

-It allows analytical sessions to be executed using either T‑SQL or PostgreSQL syntax while operating on the same underlying data model.
+It allows analytical sessions to be executed using either T-SQL or PostgreSQL syntax while operating on the same underlying data model.

 ---